stephanemalho/MalhoStephane_3_27032021/README.md

 ## USE

--> For development mode.
-CSS is not minify and command watch for any change on scss files -> For production mode.
-CSS is minified.
 This project has 2 mode:

 npm run serve
 ```
  -> For development mode.
-Once you run it, allows you to code in sass and see it in real time in your browser.
+CSS is not minify and command watch for any change on scss files
  ```

 npm run start
 ```
  -> For production mode.
-Compile your sass into a minified css.
+CSS is minified.
  ```